jdermont/playground-kvhfh5iv/amazons.md

 # Amazons

 Amazons move has 2 'stages', move the queen and then shoot the arrow from the queen in queen-like movement.
 This leads to high branching factor of several hundred moves per ply.
 Some engines divide those stages in their search, but for simplicity I do not.
+This is something that I plan to experiment on.

 My features for the network involve many floodfilling of queen movements, which is fast because I use bitboards.
 White queen is 1, black queen is 2, arrow is 3.
 As for the empty squares, first I calculate the movements of the queens in distance one move and two moves.
-Distance from the queen along the orthogonals and diagonals is 1, and distance from those distances is 2.
+Distance from the queen along the orthogonals and diagonals is 1, and then distance from those distances is 2.
 How to use this information sounds a little complicated for me to describe it, so I write the relevant code:

 ```C++
 getInputs() {